 There is only one program that qualifies graduates to work as veterinarians.
 The Doctor of Veterinary Medicine (DVM) degree program takes four years of full-time study to complete.
-It is designed to prepare participants for careers in private practice, research or teaching.
+It is designed to prepare participants for careers in private practice, research, or teaching.
 This program of study can be combined with a Ph.D. degree program in Veterinary Medicine.
+Although courses are generally not available online, professional development courses required for continued licensure may be available online.
+Students must complete clinicals, and a thesis is strongly encouraged for those who plan to pursue a master's or doctoral degree in veterinary science.

 Doctor of Veterinary Medicine (DVM)